solana-labs/solana/web3.js/README.md

 ```

 ## Local Network
-The `solana-localnet` program is provided to easily start a test Solana network
+The `solana-localnet` program is provided to easily start a test Solana cluster
 locally on your machine.
 Docker must be installed.
 The JSON RPC endpoint of
-the local network is `http://localhost:8899`.
+the local cluster is `http://localhost:8899`.

 To start, first fetch the latest Docker image by running:
 ```bash
 $ npx solana-localnet update
 ```

-Then run the following command to start the network
+Then run the following command to start the cluster
 ```bash
 $ npx solana-localnet up
 ```

-While the network is running logs are available with:
+While the cluster is running logs are available with:
 ```bash
 $ npx solana-localnet logs -f
 ```

-Stop the network with:
+Stop the cluster with:
 ```bash
 $ npx solana-localnet down
 ```